cloud4rpi/docs/docs/mqtt_api.md

 # Commands Stream

-Receive commangs from the [Control Panels](https://cloud4rpi.io/control-panels) in real time by subscribing to the following topic:
+Receive commands sent from the [Control Panels](https://cloud4rpi.io/control-panels) in real time by subscribing to the following topic:

 ```gradle
 devices/{token}/commands